NimaSarajpoor/the-data-philomath/content/posts/data_pipeline_viz/index.md

 print("Graph saved as pipeline_graph.png")
 ```

-And we can see the following image:
+And we can see the following image: <br>
 ![Pipeline Status Graph](pipeline_graphviz.png)